neontribe/ARCVService/README.md

  * Create a branch off develop that uses the ticket number and title, e.g. `dev/2056-market-roll-up-repo`
  * Work on the ticket
  * Raise a PR into develop
+ * Add a link to the PR into the Trello card
+ * Wait for at least one approval on the PR
  * Merge and delete branch

 ### Create a Release candidate